11 Great Subreddits For Making Money

 - Monthly earnings: $100-$1000

-As you can tell by the name, this subreddit is geared towards people looking for opportunities to make money by signing up for various things.
+As you can tell by the name, this subreddit is geared towards people looking for money making opportunities by signing up for various things.

 These can be anything from free trials, referrals (there are a lot of these), sign-up bonuses, and more.